Need web time entry assistance? Review instructions for submitting web timesheets (and what to do if you miss the deadline).

 Eligible employees may elect the university sick and disability plan that offers 120 calendar days of paid sick/disability and paid dependent leave.
 Please note that ORP participants are automatically enrolled in this plan.
 Employees who use all or any portion of the initial 120 days of paid disability leave during any contract year shall be credited with up to 30 additional days of paid disability leave effective the beginning of each subsequent contract year.
 All eligible employees may not accumulate or use more than 120 days of paid disability leave during any contract year.

-When employees on 12-month contracts take disability/sick leave for more than ten working days (cumulative) or when they take annual leave, they must report their leave on timesheets (available under the “Employee” tab on Banner).
+When employees on 12-month contracts take disability/sick leave for more than ten working days (cumulative) or when they take annual leave, they must report their leave to University Human Resources (available under the “Employee” tab on Banner).

 The following kinds of dependent care leave may qualify for up to 120 days of paid leave: